nathutev/sql_generator/README.md

 Start the Server
 ```
-node index.js
+node app.js
 ```
 Visit in Browser
-Open http://localhost:10000 in your web browser.
+Open http://localhost:10000 (or your selected port from .env) in your web browser.
 It is also deployed online at https://sql-generator-xivz.onrender.com

 ## 📁 Project Structure

+├── public/
+  └── index.html
+  └── local.js
+  └── styles.css

 ├── .env

-├── index.js
+├── app.js

 ├── package.json

+├── package-lock.json

 └── README.md

 ## ✨ Example Usage
 Enter your table name(s), column name(s), and query intent in plain English.
 Hit Submit.
-Receive a clean SQL statement, ready to copy-paste or run.
+Receive a clean SQL statement, ready to copy-paste and run.

-## 🧠 Powered By
+## 🧠 Powered By (current version)
 🤖 Hugging Face Inference API
 🐘 LLaMA 3.1 - 8B Instruct Model